Je Joue

 Je Joue is a London-based luxury sex toy company that produces high end vibrators, G-spot vibrators, vibrating cock rings and Kegel exercise balls.
-Je Joue also has offices in China, Barcelona and USA.
+Je Joue also has offices in China, Barcelona and US.

 What makes Je Joue different is that they set the frequency of their toys lower than other vibrator manufacturers.
 Having a low-frequency vibrator gives a "rumbling" sensation, rather than a buzzy sensation.
 Low-frequency vibrations also carry through the body better, accessing parts of the clitoris that other vibrators do not reach.